 Tara was drawn to a personal injury practice after a close family member was in a significant accident.
 She understands the emotional toll on individuals and families dealing with the aftermath of an unexpected injury.
 While she does not hesitate to take matters to trial when necessary, she believes alternative dispute resolution leading to early settlement is in every client’s best interest as the best results for most are achieved outside of the adversarial court process.
 She has a wealth of experience in negotiation, mediation and alternative dispute resolution.

 Outside of the office, Tara is an active and engaged volunteer in her community.
-In addition to serving in her second term as President of the PC Party of Nova Scotia, she is a longstanding provincial Board member and current Vice-Chair of Special Olympics Nova Scotia, Board member of the Lawyers Insurance Association of NS and a member (and past executive member) of the national CBA Women Lawyers Forum.
+She is a longstanding provincial Board member and Chair of Special Olympics Nova Scotia.
+She is the Past President of the PC Party of Nova Scotia, after serving for 3 years as Party President.
+In the legal community, she is a board member of the Lawyers Insurance Association of NS and a member (and past executive member) of the national CBA Women Lawyers Forum.
 She is the former Chair of the Fine Arts Parents Association.

 Like her clients, Tara is passionate about her own family.
 The mother of two active teenagers (and a small but mighty dog), she is in charge of clean laundry, timely transportation and short order meal preparation!
 She also spends a fair amount of time in soccer fields and hockey rinks watching QMJHL games.
 She spends some of her spare time on a yoga mat, at her life long family cottage on the North Shore, in running sneakers or working from a cookbook in the kitchen with a glass of wine in hand.